 Ship to satellite addressed multi-packet data transfer

-Satellite to ship short message
+Satellite to ship short data message

-Ship to satellite short message
+Ship to satellite short data message

 In this Annex, low earth orbit (LEO) satellites with 600 km altitude are considered to present typical examples of VDE satellite solutions.
 It should be noted that other orbital selections are also possible according to the overall system design consideration.